 Compared With Category Average

-Compared with other Video Games, this product is below average in level design, fast travel convenience, HUD clarity.
+Compared with other Video Games, this product is above average in progression system, below average in fast travel convenience, level design, protagonist appeal.

 Summary